fabosch/socket.io-ratelimiter/README.md

 ## Work In Progress, you shouldn't confidently use this in production.
 (It does work though)

 ## How to use:
-The module.exports (= require('socket.io-ratelimiter')) currently include the SocketIORateLimiter class and the SocketUser class
+The module.exports (= require('socket.io-ratelimiter')) currently includes the SocketIORateLimiter class and the SocketUser class
 ```javascript
 const { SocketIORateLimiter, SocketUser } = require('socket.io-ratelimiter'); // The current components